isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 This approach is much more satisfying than our previous attempt; it allows us to reuse the machinery we wrote for natural numbers, and requires us only to wrap them with a tag.
-The syntax is a little weird, but recall that the underscores correspond to syntactic "holes," meaning the following are all acceptable
+The syntax is a little weird, but recall that the underscores correspond to syntactic "holes," meaning the following are both acceptable
 integers:

 ```agda